Public-Health-Scotland/list-localities-profiles/Custom Boundary SOP.md

    - We will usually only work on one custom profile at a time.
    - We will not work on a custom profile around the time we are producing a 'main' release.

+## Lookup files

+Request a lookup file from the team with the following columns:

+- datazone2011
+- hscp_locality
+- hscp2019name
+- hscp2019
+- hb2019name
+- hb2019
+- intzone2011name
+- intzone2011

 ## Process

 1. Get the new lookups in order.